 Seriously, who wants to inflate mountain bike tire with a floor pump?
-It’s DANGEROUS and OLD-SKOOL (do we need to mention we’re being sarcastic here?).
+It’s OLD-SKOOL (do we need to mention we’re being sarcastic here?).
 Let’s make things right and install an on board tire inflator.
 We’ll be using the air compressor from our Air-Lift suspension system.

 But before we get too excited, there are a few things to know: